Breathtaking views Lisbon: restaurant Atira-te ao Rio, 10-min ferry trip & boat taxi

 Restaurant Atira-te ao Rio, Cais do Ginjal Lisbon, September 2017

-In wintertime the large windows allow the view to be equally (almost as) good as outside.
-The restaurant features an indoor room with a burning stove and a terrace with heaters and blankets.
+The restaurant features an indoor room with a burning stove.
+Outside terrace with heaters and blankets.

-After passing some abandoned and ruinous very old warehouses (lots of lovely graffiti ), there’s restaurant Atira-te ao Rio. ca. 10 minutes walk from the ferry,
+From the ferry in Cacilhas, ca. 10 minutes walk: after passing some abandoned and ruinous very old warehouses (lots of lovely graffiti ), there’s restaurant Atira-te ao Rio.

 How to get there?